 The majority of candidates will receive NAPLEX results around 14 business days after taking their exam.
 Exam results are available in your NABP e-Profile for the majority of states.
 Waiting times may differ for candidates from states that do not participate in the NABP’s online exam results interface.

-What happens if a candidate fails the NAPLEX?
+What Happens If a Candidate Fails the NAPLEX?

 Candidates who receive a “fail” result on the NAPLEX can access their Candidate Performance Report in their e-Profile to see details about their performance.
 This report was developed to assist test-takers by providing a breakdown of achievement levels within each competency area.
 Candidates can use the report to improve their preparation (and thus their chances of success) for future NAPLEX attempts.